 To deliver the lesson, I used the Fourth Great Lesson Story and Nomenclature Cards from this Montessori Great Lessons - Stories & Activities Printable.
 I didn't use this resource for the previous Great Lessons but I found the narrative and the cards very helpful for this one.

-Maps was really helpful for providing a visual representation of the location of various civilizations we discussed throughout the lesson.
+Maps is really helpful for providing a visual representation of the location of various civilizations we discussed throughout the lesson.
 In our experience, you really need some good maps to bring the story to life.

-Ox, House, Stick provided some additional background and had a lot of information about the history of specific letters of our alphabet.
-On page 11, there's a heading that our daughter has been repeating throughout this lesson and follow-up experience.
+Ox, House, Stick: The History of Our Alphabet by Don Robb provided some additional background and had a lot of information about the history of specific letters of our alphabet.
+On page 11, there's a heading that Kaia has been repeating throughout this lesson and follow-up experience.
 She even copied it into her Language notebook.

-"But What Did It Sound Like?”Ox, House, Stick
+"But What Did It Sound Like?"Don Robb